Andrewp2/lean-experiment/US_GRAPHICS_STYLE_GUIDE.md

   - REV A, REV B for revisions

 ## Accessibility
-- Contrast first: HIGHK and RETICLE should both meet strong contrast targets
+- Contrast first: Light Mode and Dark Mode should both meet strong contrast targets
 - Visible focus states on all interactive controls
 - Do not rely on color alone for status: include a label or icon
 - Ensure tables are readable on mobile via horizontal scroll and sticky headers when needed

 ## Implementation notes (design tokens)
-- Define tokens as named primitives (BLACK, WHITE, FL_CYAN) and theme mappings (RETICLE_BG, RETICLE_FG).
+- Define tokens as named primitives (BLACK, WHITE, FL_CYAN) and theme mappings (DARK_BG, DARK_FG).
 - Keep the token set small.
 Avoid large component-specific token sprawl.